AMReX-Astro/Castro/docs_new/source/Preface.rst

     Weiqun Zhang
     Michael Zingale

-| All  development takes place on the project’s github
+| All Castro development takes place on the project’s github
   page
 | https://github.com/AMReX-Astro/Castro
 | External contributions are welcomed.
-Fork the  repo, modify
+Fork the Castro repo, modify
   your local copy, and issue a pull-request to the AMReX-Astro/Castro project.
 Further guidelines are given in the README.md file.